Creating Forensics Scientists who revolutionize crime laboratories and criminal investigation

 By offering three distinct forensic science specializations under the umbrella of the Bachelor of Science with a major in Forensic Science degree program (Forensic Biology, Forensic Chemistry and Forensic Examination), BGSU students have the ability to select the precise forensic curricula that will prepare them to achieve their career goals.

-· The Forensic Biology specialization prepares students for positions as DNA analysts, performing blood and other biological material testing on all types of physical evidence to help solve crime through the discriminating power genetic testing.
+- The Forensic DNA Analysis specialization prepares students for positions as DNA analysts, performing blood and other biological material testing on all types of physical evidence to help solve crime through the discriminating power genetic testing.

-· The Forensic Chemistry specialization prepares students for positions as drug chemists and forensic toxicologists.
+- The Forensic Drug Analysis specialization prepares students for positions as drug chemists and forensic toxicologists.
 These scientists utilize the latest technologies to identify legally controlled substances and other dangerous drugs or unknown materials.

 Upon completion of the baccalaureate degree, students in Forensic Science are expected to be able to: